Best Online Golf Coaches

 - Charge a monthly fee for a library of pre-recorded video lessons

-- Offer a service where they will critique a person’s swing based on video provided – effectively a normal lesson but done online.
+- Offer a service where they will critique a person’s swing based on video provided by the student – effectively a normal lesson but done online.

 As with a lot of other industries, the covid-19 pandemic has increased the demand for online training even in a topic like golf.

-Let’s take a look at some of the best online golf instruction 2021.
+Let’s take a look at some of the best online golf instruction in 2023.

 Online Golf Coaching: Pros and Cons for the Golfer